 Impact

 A supply‑chain attack compromised the official Windows installers of DAEMON Tools Lite between April 8 and May 5, 2026.
 Attackers inserted malicious binaries—DTHelper.exe, DiscSoftBusServiceLite.exe, and DTShellHlp.exe—into the installers, which were signed with the legitimate AVB Disc Soft code‑signing certificate.
-The trojanized installers appear authentic and allow the embedded binaries to run at installation time, giving an attacker the ability to execute arbitrary code on an infected system, which is a weakness corresponding to CWE‑506.
+The trojanized installers appear authentic and allow the embedded binaries to run during installation, giving an attacker the ability to execute arbitrary code on an infected system, which is a weakness corresponding to CWE‑506.

 Affected Systems